Seeds to sow and plants to get in the earth in January to make sure you've a thriving garden in spring

 Head gardener Benjamin Pope is keeping busy this month in preparation for spring.
 Here are his suggestions of what you could be planting through the month of January

-Head gardener Benjamin Pope is here to make sure your garden looks great all year round.
+Head gardener Benjamin Pope and vegetable gardener and cook Aaron Bertelsen are here to make sure your garden looks great all year round.
 Subscribe to Gardens Illustrated magazine for more tips on how to keep your garden looking perfect.

-Don't miss our suggestions of the best winter-flowering plants, the gardening jobs for the month and the top winter walks in gardens.
+Don't miss our suggestions of the best winter-flowering plants, the gardening jobs for January and the top winter walks in gardens.

 Onions, broad beans and sweet peas